 Live video streaming platforms have become extremely popular over the past few years.
-According to App Annie, between 2016 and 2018, the time individuals spent on video streaming apps increased by 140%.
+According to App Annie’s State of Mobile 2021 report, global mobile consumers streamed 146 billion hours on mobile devices in Q1 2019.
+By Q4 2020 they were streaming around 240 billion hours — a rise of nearly 65% in 2 years.
+The increase for 2020 alone was 40% to 935 billion hours.
 And according to recent forecasts, the size of the entire market is expected to reach $842.93 billion by 2027.
-Suffice to say, many are looking to get in on this.
+Suffice to say – many are looking to get in on this.

 TYPES OF VIDEO STREAMING APPS

 In one of our previous posts, we've already discussed video chat app features and development.
 It's crucial to distinguish the different types of video chat apps.
-So before we talk about what goes into creating a streaming platform, let's start by taking a look at some of the different kinds of video streaming services available on the market.
+So before we talk about what goes into creating a streaming platform, let's start by looking at some of the different kinds of video streaming services available on the market.

 On-Demand Video Streaming Apps

 On-demand mobile video streaming apps are something that's in practically every household these days.
 Some of the most popular ones are Netflix, Hulu, Amazon Prime, Disney Plus, and Apple TV.